-To mark the 10th anniversary of our Research Grants Program, MDFA released this new publication in May 2021, showcasing the impact of MDFA’s commitment to research.
+To mark the 10th anniversary of our Research Grants Program in May 2021, MDFA released this publication, showcasing the impact of MDFA’s commitment to research.

 Over the past decade, MDFA has become Australia’s largest non-government source of funding for macular disease research.

-Since 2011, MDFA has supported 18 Australian researchers and 21 cutting-edge projects with $4.1 million in funding, followed by an additional $1 million in 2021.
+Since 2011, with the help of our generous donor community, we have supported 18 Australian researchers and 21 cutting-edge projects with $4.1 million in funding.
+In 2021, MDFA committed an additional $1 million in funding.

-This 28-page report profiles each of these talented researchers, outlining why MDFA funded their project and how they have contributed to the macular disease knowledge bank both here in Australia and around the world.
+This 28-page report profiles each of these talented researchers. it outlines why MDFA funded their project and how they have contributed to the macular disease knowledge bank both here in Australia and around the world.

 - In the lab: Prof Erica Fletcher, Prof Damien Harkin, Dr Audra Shadforth, Prof Alice Pébay, A/Prof Wilson Heriot, Prof Steven Krilis